nedpals/kuman/README.md

 ```

 ### `--help` Generation
-It auto-generates the list everytime you add a command or option.
+Kumander can auto-generate the list everytime you add a command or option.
 ```
 $ node test.js --help
 My CLI app